ffflora/data-science-notes/machine-learning-on-gcp-specialization/feature-engineering/feature-engineering.md

 #### Memorization vs. Generalization

-seperate prediction per grid cell
+separate prediction per grid cell

 if you one-hot encode one set of value x1, then one-hot encode the second set of value x2, and then feature cross them, you're essentially left with one node that fires for points that fall into that bucket.(eg. `x3 = 1 iff x1 =1 and x2 =1`)